Branicki Palace, Białystok: History

 Among notable architects employed in reconstruction was Pierre Ricaud de Tirregaille.
 After the death of Deybel, in the years 1750–1771, the rebuilding of the palace was supervised by Jakub Fontana, who was an author of the palace's vestibule, rococo interiors and the staircase with statues by Jan Chrysostom Redler (1754).
 The fence between the initial (avant cour) and honor courtyard was adorned in 1757 with two monumental sculptures by Redler - Hercules fighting the dragon and Hercules fighting the hydra.
 Interior decorations were conducted by artists such as Szymon Czechowicz, Ludwik Marteau, Augustyn Mirys, Jean-Baptiste Pillement, fresco painters such as Georg Wilhelm Neunhertz (in 1738) and Antoni Herliczka and stucco decorators Samuel Contesse and Antoni Vogt.

 The newly created Versailles de la Pologne concentrated many great artists, poets including Elżbieta Drużbacka and Franciszek Karpiński and scientists.
 A theater, orchestra and ballet were established.
 Among notable guests were King Augustus II the Strong (1726 to 1727 and again in 1729), King Augustus III and his wife and sons Prince Francis Xavier and Prince Charles (1744 and 1752), Prince Charles of Saxony, Duke of Courland (twice in 1759), Bishop Ignacy Krasicki (1760), King Stanisław August Poniatowski (occasionally), Emperor Joseph II Habsburg (1780), Grand Duke Paul, future Tsar Paul I of Russia, with his wife (1782), King Louis XVIII of France (1798), French, English, Turkish and Russian envoys and Italian actress.

 With the third Partition of Poland it went to the Prussian Kingdom and, after 1807, to Russia.

 Before 1830, a significant part of the palace's furnishings was destroyed or taken away.
-After Izabela's death, the Potockis took most of the paintings and furniture, among others, to Choroszcz and their estates in Russia.
+After Izabela's death, the Potockis took most of the paintings and furniture to Choroszcz and their estates in Russia.
 They were completely destroyed.
 Part of the palace's furnishings were purchased by Tsar Alexander I, and some, including the garden sculptures, were taken to Saint Petersburg, where they decorated the Tsar's residences.
 The palace underwent occasional alterations and repairs.
 It almost lost its former significance.
 In 1837, the Institute of Noble Maidens was located here.
 In 1884, for the needs of the institute, styleless buildings were added to the palace.
 They irreversibly destroyed the former Baroque structure of the residence.
 After the Institute was evacuated to Moscow following the withdrawal of the Russians from the city, the Germans set up a military hospital in the palace in 1916.
 This led to further devastation.
 In 1919 following the city's inclusion in the newly established Second Polish Republic, the Polish military authorities had their seat there.